kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Key Takeaway

-AI maturity isn't about having the newest tool.
+AI maturity isn't about having the newest tool
 It's about knowing where you are, where you're going, and what to do next

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.